oonid/oo.or.id/content/contents/install-moodle-with-nginx-postgresql.md

 Note regarding supportemail, install postfix on the server sudo apt install postfix and set the required support email to, for example, support@dom.ain.

-Complete your Moodle installation with domain name and SSL certificate with this reference article.

-{{< article link="/content/complete-moodle-installation-using-virtual-hostname-ssl-certificate/" >}}

 :cloud:

 [^1]: https://moodledev.io/general/releases/4.1/4.1.2